Hugh Taylor Birch State Park: History

 Birch State park's roots began in 1893 when Chicago attorney Hugh Taylor Birch visited South Florida in search of a secluded area to build a home.
 Ultimately, he chose a small village in Fort Lauderdale, Florida that included just a few homes, old army posts, and a store.

 He purchased the oceanfront property for approximately a dollar an acre, ultimately owning a 3.5 mile stretch of beachfront.
 At age 90, in 1940, he built an Art Deco home on his 180-acre estate naming it "Terramar" or "land to the sea" and maintaining it until his death in 1943.
 This is now home to the park's visitor center.

 Fauna

 Among the wildlife of the park are the gopher tortoise, eastern indigo snake, butterflies, and turtles.
 Visitors also can see gray squirrels, marsh rabbits, and opossums, as well as more than 200 species of wading birds, hawks, and ducks.

 In 2015, gray foxes had returned to the area after being absent in the area for almost a decade.

 Recreational activities

 Activities include canoeing, bicycling, fishing, swimming, Segway tours and group camping.
 Visitors can also enjoy inline skating, hiking, picnicing, and wildlife viewing.

-Amenities include canoe rental, a mile-long freshwater lagoon, two short trails, a beach, picnic areas, and a group/youth campground.
+Amenities include kayak and jet ski rental, a mile-long freshwater lagoon, two short trails, a beach, picnic areas, and a group/youth campground.
 In recent years, an outdoor restaurant and bar joint, Park & Ocean, was built on the outskirts of the park overlooking the ocean.